MultiPoolMiner/MultiPoolMiner/README.txt

     }

 The payout currency is defined by this line:
-"BTC": "$Wallet",
+"BTC": "$Wallet", (MPM will use the the wallet address from the start.bat file)

-E.g. to change the payout currency for Zpool to LiteCoin replace the line for BTC with "LTC":  "<YOUR_LITECOIN_ADDRESS>",
+E.g. to change the payout currency for Zpool to LiteCoin replace the line for BTC with "LTC": "<YOUR_LITECOIN_ADDRESS>", (of course you  need to insert a real LTC address)

     "Zpool": {
         "LTC": "<YOUR_LITECOIN_ADDRESS>",
         "Worker": "$WorkerName"
     }